 Doug lived a normal existence until a doorway appeared in his living room.
 He found a horrible world with a slithering neighbor on the other side.
 Returning to his reality, he chopped the door to

 Doug lived a normal existence until a doorway appeared in his living room.
 He found a horrible world with a slithering neighbor on the other side.
-Returning to his reality, he chopped the door to pieces and was quickly taken to a mental institution by the cops after explaining what happened.
+Returning to his reality, he chopped the door to pieces and was quickly taken to a mental institution by the cops.
 After countless days in the Asylum, Doug’s hallway was visited by a mysterious being who hungered for beings tasting of another world.
 Doug passes out as the entity forces it’s way into his cell.
 This is part 5 of the story.
 Read part 4 here, part 3 here , part 2 here, and part 1 here.

 Pain drove Doug out of unconsciousness.
 His first thought was a bug bite, but when he opened his eyes, he saw a rat attempting to make a snack of his right nostril.
 The rodent dashed over his face before his hand connected with it.
 Blood trickled from the small wound onto the rotted linoleum floor.
 Doug tried to sit up and smacked his forehead on the frame of his bed.
 His mind struggled to recall how he’d ended up here.

 Moments from the night before flashed through his mind, but he couldn’t concentrate on any.
 It felt like they’d been sent through a paper shredder.
 Without knowing why, a lesson from undergraduate psychology class floated into his thoughts.
 The mind forgets to protect itself.
 Doug slid back out from his hiding place and found his room destroyed.